NOTHING CHANGES IF NOTHING CHANGES

 My background is varied.
 My love and fascination with medicine brought my early career to medical settings.
 I have worked in hospitals, nursing homes, a renal dialysis unit and a cancer center, providing support for issues of daily living and counseling for patients and their families.
 I have also worked with young adults in a residential setting.
 Private Practice was the obvious next step for me in order to best utilize all of my training and skills.
 I presently work with adolescents, individuals, families and couples with a myriad of issues.

 I began to see a pattern in my office.
 My non judgmental and easy to talk to manner began to allow people to talk about their sexual lives.
 This intrigued me and I felt the need to further my education in this area.
 I enrolled in the Sex Therapy Post Graduate Training Institute of New York and am now a Certified Sex Therapist.
-Thus began a new phase in my career; Sexual Health and Intimacy Issues, including, but not limited to: Desire Disorder, ED, PE, Sexual Pain, Sexual Dysfunction, Post Illness Sexuality, Trauma, Compulsivity/Impulsivity, Sexual Phobias, LGBTQ, Kink Friendly, etc.
+Thus began a new phase in my career; Sexual Health and Intimacy Issues, including, but not limited to: Desire Disorder, ED, PE, Sexual Pain, Sexual Dysfunction, Orgasm Issues, Post Illness Sexuality, Trauma, Sexual Phobias, LGBTQ, Kink Aware, etc.